Healthcare Conference Speakers

 TRSA

-Joseph Ricci is President and CEO of TRSA, the largest organization representing international, national, regional and independent operators serving the $40+ billion linen, uniform and facility services for businesses, retailers, hospitals, long-term care, restaurants and hotels.
+Joseph Ricci is President and CEO of TRSA, the leading organization representing international, national, regional, and independent operators in the $40+ billion linen, uniform, and facility services industry, serving businesses, retailers, hospitals, long-term care facilities, restaurants, and hotels.
 TRSA advocates for fair, balanced regulation and helps members improve productivity, safety and sustainability through professional development, benchmarking and certification.
 His leadership has led to unprecedented membership retention and growth, as well as launching certification programs that quantify the industry’s commitment to professionalism, cleanliness and sustainability including Hygienically Clean and Clean Green.
 In addition, he has helped forge improved relationship with the international laundry community by working closely with the global organizations to establish the International Textile Services Alliance (ITSA) and World Textile Services Congress.
 Ricci has 30+ years of practical experience in association and business management and has testified before the United States Congress on issues ranging from homeland security to organized labor and was recently named one of the Top Association CEOs by CEO Update.
-Ricci is a Certified Association Executive (CAE), is an active member of in the National Association of Manufacturers (NAM) Council of Manufacturing Associations and serves on the Virginia Tech Pamplin School of Business Hospitality & Tourism Advisory Board.
-Member of the Capitol Hill (Republican) Club, Fraternal Order of the Eagles and Old Dominion Boat Club.
-He earned a Master in Business Administration from George Mason University and a Bachelors of Arts in Communications from Virginia Tech.
+Ricci is a Certified Association Executive (CAE), is an active member of the National Association of Manufacturers (NAM) Council of Manufacturing and serves on the Virginia Tech Pamplin School of Business Hospitality & Tourism Advisory Board.
+He is a member of the Capitol Hill (Republican) Club, Fraternal Order of the Eagles and Old Dominion Boat Club.
+He earned a Masters in Business Administration from George Mason University and a Bachelor of Arts in Communications from Virginia Tech.

 Infection Preventionist